In 2022 Her Late Majesty became the first British monarch ever to celebrate a Platinum Jubilee (70th anniversary of reign).

 Coins 4 and 5 – The Golden Jubilee £5 ‘Crown’ of 2002

-The British crown-sized £5 coin for the Golden Jubilee featured an Equestrian Portrait of Her Majesty carrying on the tradition which had begun with the 1953 Coronation crown and then continued with the first jubilee crown of 1977 (also in this set).
+The British crown-sized £5 coin for the Golden Jubilee featured an Equestrian Portrait of Queen Elizabeth II carrying on the tradition which had begun with the 1953 Coronation crown and then continued with the first jubilee crown of 1977 (also in this set).
 The legend includes the phrase AMOR POPULI PRAESIDIVM REG(INAE) which means “The love of the people is the Queen’s protection”.